miccio-dk/ML_resources/complex_project.md

    b) Change pre-processing, model_path and log_dir parameters.

-   c) If necessary, change n_rows, n_cols, n_channels parameters, which should correspond to the size of your input                 representation.
+   c) If necessary, change n_rows, n_cols and n_channels parameters, which should correspond to the size of your input                 representation.

    d) If necessary, implement a new model architecture in train.py and change the model parameter in the shell script               correspondingly.

-   e) Don't change the other parameters training hyper-parameters, in order to compare only input representations and               architectures.
+   e) Don't change the other training hyper-parameters, so we compare only input representations and               architectures.

 Brief description of all the parameters can be found in the end of the train.py script.